 Pricing

-- Maintenance: 0.25-0.5 FTE for enterprise deployments
+- Maintenance: 0.25 to 0.5 FTE for enterprise self-hosted deployments

 7. CodeQL

-I tested CodeQL, expecting seamless GitHub integration.
-What I got was excellent security scanning gated behind licensing requirements.
+The result was excellent security scanning gated behind licensing requirements.

-What's the setup experience?
+What's the Setup Experience?

-CodeQL pros
+CodeQL Pros

 - Sophisticated semantic analysis: Catches vulnerabilities that pattern-based tools miss.